 In such events, there are communal facilities in designated areas such as shared showers, toilets, and kitchens.

 #4 Adventure Camping

 This is one of the most fun forms of camping.
-Campers would attend an adventure event like motorcycle racing, ultra marathons, cycling or overland truck challenge.
-During the daytime, the campers engage in or watch the event and then camp in the night.
+Campers would attend an adventure events like motorcycle racing, ultra marathons, cycling, or overland truck challenge.
+During the daytime, the campers engage in or watch the event and then camp at night.